 warranty question.
-Apple to memory and PCI expansion cards are provided in this manual, Apple Computer recommends that you have an Apple-certified technician install them.
+Apple Computer sexpansion cards are provided in this manual, Apple Computer recommends that you have an Apple-certified technician install them.
 Consult the service and support information that came with your computer for instructions on how to contact an Apple-authorized service provider or Apple for service.
 If you install these items yourself, you risk damaging your equipment, and this damage is not covered by the limited warranty on your computer.
 See an Apple-authorized dealer or service provider for additional information about this or any other warranty question.